magisterquis/curlrevshell/README.md

     	Don't print timestamps
   -one-shell
-    	Close listening socket when first shell connects -print-default-template
+    	Close listening socket when first shell connects -print-ctrl-i
+    	Print what would be sent with Tab/Ctrl+I and exit -print-default-template
     	Write the default template to stdout and exit -prompt string